titusnangitech/LAMP-web-stack-implementation-project/README.md

 </VirtualHost>
 ```

-- **You can use the ls command to show the new file in the sites-available directory**
+- **I used the ls command to show the new file in the sites-available directory**

 ```
 ls /etc/apache2/sites-available
 ```

-- **You will see something like this;**
+- **Something like this was shown;**

 ```
 000-default.conf  default-ssl.conf  projectlamp.conf
 ```

-- **You can now use a2ensite command to enable the new virtual host:**
+- **I used a2ensite command to enable the new virtual host:**

 ```
 a2ensite projectlamp
 ```

-- **You might want to disable the default website that comes installed with Apache.
-This is required if you’re not using a custom domain name, because in this case Apache’s default configuration would overwrite your virtual host.
-To disable Apache’s default website use a2dissite command , type**
+- **I disabled the default website that comes installed with Apache.
+This is required if you’re not using a custom domain name, because in this case Apache’s default configuration would overwrite my virtual host.
+To disable Apache’s default website I used a2dissite command:**

 ```
 a2dissite 000-default
 ```

--**To make sure your configuration file doesn’t contain syntax errors, run:**
+- **To make sure my configuration file doesn’t contain syntax errors, I ran:**

 ```
 apache2ctl configtest
 ```

--**Finally, reload Apache so these changes take effect:**
+- **Finally, I reloaded Apache so these changes could take effect:**

 ```
 systemctl reload apache2
 ```

--**Your new website is now active, but the web root /var/www/projectlamp is still empty.
-Create an index.html file in that location so that we can test that the virtual host works as expected**
+- **My new website is now active, but the web root /var/www/projectlamp is still empty.
+Created an index.html file in that location so that I can test that the virtual host works as expected**

 ```
 echo 'Hello LAMP from hostname' $(curl -s http://169.254.169.254/latest/meta-data/public-hostname) '54.88.16.160' $(curl -s http://169.254.169.254/latest/meta-data/public-ipv4) > /var/www/projectlamp/index.html
 ```

--**Now go to your browser and try to open your website URL using IP address.If you see the text from ‘echo’ command you wrote to index.html file, then it means your Apache virtual host is working as expected.**
+- **Now I went to my browser and tried to open my website URL using IP address.
+I could see the text from ‘echo’ command I wrote to index.html file, then it means my Apache virtual host is working as expected.**

 ```
 http://54.88.16.160:80